Inc. Magazine Unveils Its Annual List of America's Fastest-Growing Private Companies--the Inc. 5000 | 15.08.19 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Am heimischen Aktienmarkt ist die Stimmung getrübt.
-Beim DAX sind die Vorzeichen ebenfalls rot.
+Am heimischen Aktienmarkt war die Stimmung getrübt.
+Beim DAX waren die Vorzeichen ebenfalls rot.
+Die Wall Street setzt zu einer Erholung an.
 An den Börsen in Fernost konnten die Verluste teilweise wett gemacht werden.